 The Visa Waiver Program and ESTA takes far less planning than applying for a visa, but is it the right fit for you?
-Let’s dive into the details to find out!

 What is the Visa Waiver Program?

-What can I do on ESTA?
+What types of activities can I do in the U.S. with ESTA?

-- Visiting friends and family
+- Visiting family and friends

 - Medical treatment

-- Meet with business partners
+- Meet with customers (or prospective customers)

-What is not allowed?
+What is not allowed on ESTA?

 Do I need to book my return flight before applying for ESTA?